Will-Robin/ChromProcess/README.md

 Python tools to deal with sets of chromatography data.

 ChromProcess aims to provide a set of tools to aid in developing data processing pipelines for efficient and reproducible data analysis.
+It consists of a library of code which can be composed into data analysis workflows as required by the user.

 ## Installation